-His current special interests are in: the roles that water insecurity plays in poverty, environmental degradation and dispute and water security plays in growth and stability; the role that benefit sharing can play in resolving inter-jurisdictional disputes over water at all levels; and the risks that climate and other change mean for water security, livelihoods and environmental sustainability.
-He has a long-term interest in the institutional and incentive structures for improving the performance of water and environmental management and water service delivery.
+His current special interests are in: the roles that water security plays in growth and stability and water insecurity plays in poverty, environmental degradation, conflict and migration; the role that benefit sharing can play in resolving inter-jurisdictional disputes over water at all levels; and the risks that climate and other change mean for water security, livelihoods and environmental sustainability.
+He has a long-term interest in the institutional and incentive structures for improving the performance of water resources management and water service delivery.

 - Grey, D. and Connors, G. (2009) The Water Security Imperative: We must and can do more.
 Invited essay in the Delegate Publication for the 5th World Water Forum, Istanbul, 2009.

 - Sadoff, C. and Grey, D. (2008) Why share?
 The benefits (and costs) of transboundary water management.
 Chapter 2 in, Sadoff, C., Greiber, T., Smith, M. and G. Bergkamp (eds.)
 SHARE - Managing Water Across Boundaries.
 IUCN.
 Gland, Switzerland.
 2008.